chettrich3/chettrich3/README.md

 - 👋 Hi, I’m @chettrich3
-- I’m currently learning data analysis and industrial engineering topics :)
+- I’m currently learning data analysis and industrial engineering topics.
 - You can reach me at my email charlotte.hettrich@gmail.com or phone #: 678-350-3033

 <!---